Sometimes, all it takes are a few small changes and tweaks to overhaul your life

 Can’t cut your relationship with coffee?
 Then steer clear of milk-based drinks.
 Opt for a simple cup of black coffee.
 It’s rich in antioxidants and low in fat and calories.
 Avoid late-night caffeine intake and take in around 200 and 300 milligrams of caffeine per day to gain optimum benefits.

 Park a few blocks away from the office, walk to work, or take the stairs.
 Another way to burn a few calories is by choosing an alternate route to get to work.
 These quick and simple exercises help keep your body in shape.

 Contributing to a healthier you are exercises that improve mental fitness.
 Do math manually in your head when the situation calls for it to stimulate the brain.
 Also, try learning a new recipe; cooking entails the use of smell, touch, sight, and taste, rousing many parts of your mind.
 A healthy balance of mental and physical fitness will keep you in tiptop condition.

 Get out of the office slump by eating out and making the most of your one-hour break.
 Going out is an opportunity to cramp in more exercise.
 More so, walking after a full meal helps you stay awake for another productive afternoon of work.

-Take a day out to unwind, listen to music, or read a book.
-Relaxation comes in all activities possible and enjoyable to you.
+These are tweaks that can make a huge difference: Take a day out to unwind, listen to music, or read a book.
+Relaxation comes in all activities that are enjoyable to you.
 Let go of stress and feel the tension weighing you down go away with fast and fun activities.